How to identify the dead cone in the top-quark jet: Angular distributions of partons and hadrons in top-quark jets

-The distributions for gluon jets built from hadrons and for hadrons themselves along the central horizontal stripe in the $(X,Y)$ scatter plot, in analogy to Fig.~\ref{fig:projections.gluon-parton} for partons, are shown in Fig.~\ref{fig:projections.parton}.
-Here the same ordering trends for the different b-quark angles $X_b$ at positive $X$ are observed as in the figure for partons.
-The gluon jets are seen to be widely independent of the b-quark angle for $X_g>0$ which indicates a reduced influence of the $\widehat{tb}$ dipole.
+The distributions for primary gluon jets built from hadrons and for hadrons themselves along the central horizontal stripe in the $(X,Y)$ scatter plot, analogous to Fig.~\ref{fig:projections.gluon-parton}, are shown in Fig.~\ref{fig:projections.parton}.
+Here, the same ordering trends of the $X_g$ and $X_h$ distributions with angle $X_b$ are observed as for partons: the gluon jets are distributed rather independently of angle $X_b$ while the hadron density increases with increasing $X_b$.